 Hi, my name is Michelle and I am a BACP registered integrative therapeutic counsellor.
 My specialism and passion is working with people with the overwhelming feelings of pain, anger, despair and confusion that a bereavement or a loss brings up.

-A loss of any kind can cause a person to feel anxious and low.
-I am committed to helping my clients to alleviate and manage their thoughts and feelings.
+A loss of any kind can cause you to feel anxious, low and unsure.
+I will be committed to helping you to lessen and manage your often negative and anxious thoughts and feelings .
 As a integrative counsellor with a diploma in CBT, I can help you understand the connection between the way you think, feel and behave.

 What can you expect as my client

+After you have contacted me, we will arrange a free of charge, telephone, introductory session at a convenient time.
+You can then tell me why you think counselling will help and what you hope to achieve.
+If we are a good fit, we can arrange a start date.
 I work face to face, online or on the telephone.
 I offer short and long term therapy.
+Sessions initially take place weekly.
 I will provide a warm, safe space for you to talk, to think, to express your thoughts and feelings and tell your story.
 I will listen to you.
 I will not judge you.
 I support you whilst you explore and try to make sense of what is happening and help you to look for better ways to cope.
 You and I will work together as a team towards achieving your goal.
 We will work at a pace that is right for you.

 The issues that I work with

-Although my specialisms are working with anxiety, self esteem, loss, grief, bereavement and supporting carers of those living with dementia, I have experience counselling clients presenting with a wide range of issues including abuse, anger, chronic illnesses, depression, low mood, miscarriage, relationships and stress.
+Although my specialisms are working with anxiety, self esteem, loss, grief, bereavement and supporting carers of those living with dementia, I have experience counselling clients presenting with a wide range of issues including abuse, anger, chronic illnesses, depression, low mood, miscarriage and ectopic pregnancy, relationships and stress.

 I volunteer at Cruse Bereavement Care where I support bereaved clients.